Lithium–sulfur battery: Safety

 Because of the high potential energy density and the nonlinear discharge and charging response of the cell, a microcontroller and other safety circuitry is sometimes used along with voltage regulators to manage cell operation and prevent rapid discharge.

 Lifespan

 Lithium-sulfur (Li-S) batteries have a shorter lifespan compared to traditional Li-ion batteries.
-Its cycle life can be extendnded to over 1,000 cycles.
+Its cycle life can be extended to over 1,000 cycles.
 One of the primary factors limiting the lifespan of Li-S batteries is the dissolution of polysulfides in the electrolyte, which leads to the shuttle effect and results in capacity loss over time.
 The operating temperature and cycling rate also play significant roles in determining the lifespan of Li-S batteries.